MileHacker Logo

 Sokoto Caliphate Integration

 In the early 19th century, Kano became part of the Sokoto Caliphate following the Fulani jihad.
 This period further integrated Kano into a larger Islamic empire, reinforcing its religious identity and administrative structures.
 Despite the political changes, Kano maintained its commercial prominence and continued to be a representation of Islamic learning.
-Its resilience through various historical epochs highlights its enduring importance.
+Its resilience through various historical epochs highlights its persistent importance.

 Colonial Era Transformations